The Bankrate promise

 If your answer to any of those questions is no, that perk shouldn’t be a factor in your decision.
 You might find that the card’s rewards rates are high enough to justify the annual fee alone, or you might decide that it isn’t worth it.

-Some cards pack a lot of benefits into the first year, from boosted rewards rates to sign-up bonuses to memberships with popular retailers.
+Some cards pack a lot of benefits into the first year, from boosted rewards rates and welcome bonuses to memberships with popular retailers.
 While these may offset the annual fee in year one, you should take them out of the equation to gauge value for the following years.

 The bottom line